 LNQ is proposed to describe non-credit bearing course provisioning.
 This term is regarded as sufficiently generic in nature to describe this specific category of learning which is of such value and quality that it warrants some form of quality assurance and management.
-The term LNQ seems to be the most acceptable in that it distinguishes LNQ from other types of offering.
+The term LNQ seems to be the most acceptable in that it distinguishes LNQ from other types of offers.
 It relates this type of learning to specific quality assurance and management mechanisms.

 Credit-bearing is a concept which is often used incorrectly and statements to this effect may be misleading.
 A credit-bearing short course is a type of short learning programme for which credits, in relation to the course’s contribution to a part- or full qualification, are awarded.
-Subsequently, a non-credit-bearing short course is a type of short learning intervention for which no credits are awarded in relation to a qualification or part-qualification.
+Subsequently, a non-credit-bearing short course is a type of short learning intervention for which no credits are awarded in relation to a qualification or part qualification.

 LNQ programmes deal with non-credit bearing courses only.
-Credit bearing courses are subjected to the formal processes of accreditation.
+Credit-bearing courses are subjected to the formal processes of accreditation.

 LNQ is also associated with continuing professional development and occupational upskilling for professionals and tradespeople.
-Therefore, it is considered a viable and common method for optimising functioning for all contexts.
+Therefore, it is considered a viable and common method for optimizing functioning for all contexts.
 The provisioning of LNQ will facilitate access to learning in a manageable manner in terms of cost, time, energy and resources for grant givers/sponsors, and employers and employees alike.

 Registration of LNQ programs policy

 According to SAQA’s Policy document on the recognition of professional bodies and registering professional designations, Section 19 states the following;

 ‘In meeting the policy and criteria for the recognition of professional bodies a recognized professional body may: